 In response to the signing of the Presidents Climate Commitment, Father Donohue established the President’s Climate Commitment Committee.
 In 2009, that committee was merged into the President’s Environmental Sustainability Committee (PESC) and charged with responding to all aspects of campus sustainability, not just energy.
-The committee is comprised of faculty, staff, and students from across campus who share a passion for environmental issues and a desire to strengthen Villanova’s commitment to sustainability.
-PESC exists to help coordinate, support, advance, and track sustainable practices and policies on campus and to implement the President’s Climate Commitment on behalf of the University.
+The committee was comprised of faculty, staff, and students from across campus who shared a passion for environmental issues and a desire to strengthen Villanova’s commitment to sustainability.
+The mission of PESC was to help coordinate, support, advance, and track sustainable practices and policies on campus and to implement the President’s Climate Commitment on behalf of the University.

 As part of the Presidents Climate Commitment, Villanova developed a Climate Action Plan (CAP) to help guide the University towards achieving climate neutrality.
 The plan was completed in early 2010.
 Click here for a summary or full copy of the CAP.

 Every two years, Villanova submits a greenhouse gas report for the previous two years as part of the Presidents Climate Commitment.
-To view past year’s greenhouse gas reports visit the American College & University Presidents’ Climate Commitment’s website.
+To view past year’s greenhouse gas reports visit the Second Nature's reporting website.

 As seen from this chart, Villanova University is very successful in the Planning and Administration, and Engagement categories of STARS.
 The area for improvement is within the Operations category, which is common for most universities.
 Villanova University achieved a score of 10.78% in the Operations category.
 As a comparison, Bucknell University received a score of 12.77% in the Operations category.
 The average score for the Operations category is 14.05% under Version 2.0.
 The Operations category includes various subcategories, which identifies areas for improvement and provides a good tool for strategic sustainability planning.
 STARS requires a renewal of the certification within three years.
 This provides Villanova University with a tool to track and measure progress and an opportunity to achieve a higher rating.
 Villanova’s entire STARS report is available online for more information.